scottjaffa/smart-home/Shabbat.md

 ### Shabbat Mode
 Shabbat Mode is an automation which runs the house when Shabbat mode is active.
 It uses a binary or boolean sensor to denote when to run.
 Default is "Shabbat Active".
 For start and end, select scripts and scenes to run (note that scripts run before scenes).
-For each each schedule, select whether it is active, what time it runs at, and the scripts and/or scenes to run.
+For each schedule, select whether it is active, what time it runs at, and the scripts and/or scenes to run.
 The configurable schedules are:

   | Schedule  | Notes |